cdli-gh/annodoc/index.md

 ~~~
 “These (various animals) are to be subtracted from the sealed tablet of Uršulpae that is in the basket of Urbau.”
 (P113923)

 The overt morphology (according to annotation) of ur-dba-u₂-ka provides the locative marker, but the genitive remains implicit.
-As for the annotation of implicit genitives as appos, we rely on morphology annotation.
+As for the annotation of implicit genitives as `appos` or `GEN`, we rely on morphology annotation.
 If the genitive is restored in morphology annotation, the dependency will be labelled GEN.

-The pattern applies to both adnominal cases, i.e., GEN and EQU.
+The pattern applies to both adnominal cases, i.e., `GEN` and `EQU`.
 Note that equatives forms nominal sentences, an implicit equative can thus always also be interpreted as implicit copula.
 We thus do not annotate implicit equatives as such.
 Instead, apply the annotation of implicit copula.

 implicit copula
 ~~~ conllu